danbev/learning-crypto/notes/seedwing/seedwing-policy.md

 495	                );
 496	            }
 ```
-Hmm, this looks odd to me...it looks like we are adding the types again.
-If we
+Hmm, this looks odd to me...it looks like we are adding the types again to the
-look pack to the code which iterated over the `uses` we also added the `types`:
+`visible_types` hashmap.
+If we look back at the code which iterated over the
+`uses`, we also added the `types`:
 ```rust
 gdb) l 468
 463	        let mut errors = Vec::new();